United States Capitol revolutionary war and beyond header United States Capitol

 The purpose of government

-Sometimes though, there are people and events in life that try to take away these rights.
-So, men create governments in order to "secure" or protect their rights.
+Sometimes though, there are people and events in life that try to take away these rights and privileges.
+People create governments in order to "secure" or protect these rights.
 The government derives its power from the "consent of the governed."
 This means that the people who are being ruled over have a right to choose how their government functions.
 If the government tries to do things without the people's consent, then that would be unjust.
 Notice that the signers did not think that a government, such as that of Great Britain, had the right to tell people what to do, or to dictate to people how they should live.
 Nor did they believe that a government existed for supplying people's needs or solely for the building up of its own self.
 They believed that governments should be allowed to exist only to protect their God given rights.

-Read a complete copy of the Declaration text here.
+You can read a complete copy of the Declaration text here.

 Purpose of the Declaration of Independence -